-The Parent Resource Center is located in the conference room and remains open from 8:00-3:30 Monday-Friday.
+The Parent Resource Center is located in the Parent Liaison's office and remains open from 8:00-3:30 Monday-Friday.
 We have books, laptops, and other resources for you to use to help increase student achievement.

 PROGRESS REPORTS & REPORT CARDS